RazAPI/Scorpion/README.md

 > Scorpion's main-purpose is to increase the stability of your exploit by maxing it's environment to the max!
 > With Scorpion: You can gain over 85% UNC and 89% RENC, (whatever in that case...)
 > Including a built-in ByteCode LuaU Interpeter, Fiu, and giving you the most access (already) within Roblox's Services automatically.
+> With smooth-built-in animations using TweenService, We can guarantee NO FPS drops with using Scorpion!

 # Why?